rjw57/dtcwt/docs/variant.rst

 Usage is very similar to the standard 2-D transform function, but the only supported parameters are 'near_sym_b_bp', 'qshift_b_bp'.
-These arguments are optional, but it is best practice to include them so that your intentions are clear (and becuase it is easier for others to spot than the difference between 2() and 2b().
+These arguments are optional, but it is best practice to include them so that your intentions are clear (and because it is easier for others to spot than the difference between 2() and 2b().

 .. code-block:: console